-Claims for malicious prosecution require the claimant to prove that the police had no reason to pursue a prosecution – and the outcome of any court case must also have been in favour of the defendant; for example that the case was dismissed or the defendant was found not guilty.
+Claims for malicious prosecution require the claimant to prove that the police had no reason to pursue a prosecution.
+The outcome of any court case must also have been in favour of the defendant; for example that the case was dismissed or the defendant was found not guilty.

-It is also necessary to show that the police pursued a prosecution which was not in the interests of justice but for some other reason.
+It is also necessary to show that the police pursued a prosecution which was not in the interests of justice.

 In cases of malicious prosecution, it is often necessary to show that any evidence the police produced was manufactured – or that a police witness gave incorrect evidence or committed perjury (lied under oath in a court of law).

 Duncan Lewis Action Against Public Authorities solicitors frequently advise those who have been victims of malicious prosecution on how to bring a claim against the police for compensation.

 In malicious prosecution claims, a high standard of evidence is needed and it is also necessary to establish a motive for the malicious prosecution.
 We will build a case meticulously for the purposes of making a claim for malicious prosecution.

 It is possible to claim for damage to reputation and any earnings lost as a result of malicious prosecution, as well as claiming compensation for any breaches of human rights, including the deprivation of liberty.